flexycode/CCOBJPGL-PY/README.md

 # Object-Oriented Programming in Python

-This repository contains all of the Java code implementations for each topic covered in the course outline for Object-Oriented Programming.
+This repository contains all of the Python code implementations for each topic covered in the course outline for Object-Oriented Programming.

 ## Table of Contents